geevi/theory-seminar/content/home/info.md

 Please contact the student coordinator for scheduling talks.

-Student Coordinator : , email:
+Student Coordinators : Divija Swetha Gadiraju (divija.swetha@research.iiit.ac.in), Shailja Agrawal (shailja.agrawal@research.iiit.ac.in)

 ## More Info
-Student Coordinator:
+For more information you can contact the student coordinators.

 Join the google group for notifications on talks: https://groups.google.com/forum/#!forum/theory-seminar-iiith